kube-reporting/metering-operator/Documentation/configuring-storage.md

 Configure the `presto.spec.config.sharedVolume.storage.persistentVolumeClaimStorageClass` to a StorageClass with ReadWriteMany access mode.

-Note that our example [shared-storage.yaml][shared-storage-config] disables HDFS by setting `hdfs.enabled` to false since it will not be used.
+Note that our example [shared-storage.yaml][shared-storage-config] disables HDFS by setting `spec.hadoop.spec.hdfs.enabled` to false since it will not be used.

 > Note: NFS is not recommended to use with Metering.